puppetlabs/puppet-docs/source/pe/2.5/console_auth.markdown

 ---
 nav: pe25.html
 layout: pe2experimental
-title: "PE 2.5 » Console » User Authentication and Authorization"
+title: "PE 2.5 » Console » User Management and Authorization"
 subtitle: "About Console Access Control"
 ---

-Starting with PE 2.5, the console supports user authentication and authorization.
+Starting with PE 2.5, the console supports individual user management, access and authentication.
 Instead of a single, shared username and password authenticated over HTTP with SSL, the console now allows individual user accounts with different access privileges.
 Specifically user accounts now allow the assignment of one of three access levels: read-only, read-write, or admin.

 Following standard security practices, user passwords are hashed with a salt and then stored in a database separated from other console data.
 Authentication is built on CAS, an industry standard, single sign-on protocol.